Creating and managing workflows

 • Segment: “North America”

-Only contacts who have all three attributes enter the flow.
+Only contacts who have all three attributes enter the workflow.
 Contacts with “Enterprise Plan” who were recycled for “Missing feature” don’t match.

 As you configure filters, Rizer shows how many contacts currently match your criteria.